Screenshot Video tentang Filariasis oleh DW TV. |

 O tone Muhsin 1 :

-.
+"This man cannot do his daily activities anymore.
 Meanwhile, more than 120 million people worldwide suffer from Filariasis or Elephantiasis which is characterized by enlargement of lymphatic vessel mainly in the extremities."

 In University Hospital Bonn, Germany, a doctor from Indoneisa, Muhsin, has been doing a lot of investigations regarding the disease.
 The infection, as he explained to DW TV, occurs when filarial parasites are transmitted to humans through the bites of mosquitoes that harbour infective-stage larvae.